Geographical Research: Research Methods and Steps

-Geographical research – Geography is one of the important fields of science that humans are involved in.
-Geography is very important because it studies aspects related to the earth, such as layers of soil, layers of rock, minerals, and so on.
-The existence of this knowledge is certainly very important because humans live on Earth.
+Geographical research – Geography is an essential science field in which humans are involved.
+Geography is critical because it studies aspects related to the Earth, such as layers of soil, layers of rock, minerals, and so on.
+This knowledge is indeed critical because humans live on Earth.
 With this, humans need to know the state of the Earth.

-In addition to studying the Earth, geography studies climate, weather, and everything related to the heavens and outer space.
-So, there are many aspects of geography, and geography is divided into many branches of geography.
+In addition to studying the Earth, geography explores climate, weather, and everything related to the heavens and outer space.
+Geography is a vast subject that comprises several branches.

-All aspects of the earth will not be easily obtained by everyone.
-Some people who have knowledge of geography will conduct geographic research to discover all aspects that exist on Earth and even outer space.
-Therefore, geographic research is very important to know more about the Earth we live in today.
+All aspects of the Earth will only be easily obtained by some.
+Some people who know geography will conduct geographic research to discover all elements on Earth and even outer space.
+Therefore, geographic research is fundamental to learning more about the Earth we live in today.

 Geography Research

-In geography also conducted research.
-These studies are called “geographical research”.
+Geography also conducted research.
+These studies are called “geographical research.”
 Geographic research is a study conducted in the field of geography.
 Geography Research is a logical and scientific study.
 Therefore, geographic research is carried out systematically.
-Geographic research is carried out to achieve goals in the form of results or solutions to geographic problems.
+Geographic research is carried out to achieve goals through results or solutions to geographic problems.

-Therefore, it goes without saying that there are problems that are mainly faced in the field of geography before starting geographic research.
+Therefore, some problems are mainly faced in geography before starting geographic research.
 On this occasion, we will learn about the steps of the geographic research method.
 Of course, this can be used as a guideline for those who want to do research in geography.

 Unlike other research, the research phase in geography focuses on natural phenomena.
-In other words, the formulation of the problem in the study of geography contains geographical phenomena.
-In general, this geographical research has 3 characteristics, namely the making and use of maps, field observations, and identification of models from the results of research analysis.
+In other words, formulating the problem in the study of geography contains geographical phenomena.
+In general, this geographical research has three characteristics: making and using maps, field observations, and identification of models from the research analysis results.

-Phenomenon is an observed fact, event, or state of nature.
-In general, there are two main questions about a phenomenon, namely what or why it occurs and where it occurs.
+A phenomenon is an observed fact, event, or state of nature.
+In general, there are two primary questions about a phenomenon: what or why it occurs and where it occurs.

 So, the phenomena studied in geography are geosphere phenomena.
-The phenomenon of the geosphere consists of humans, nature, and their interrelationships on the earth’s surface.
+The wonder of the geosphere consists of humans, nature, and their interrelationships on the Earth’s surface.
 The geosphere is the hydrosphere (water layer), lithosphere (rock layer), atmosphere (air layer), biosphere (life layer including plants and animals), and the human environment (population dynamics).

 Geographical Research Methods

 Geographical research has many types depending on the method, form, and purpose.
-Based on the objectives, the methods used to obtain research data are exploratory, descriptive, and explanatory research methods.
+Based on the objectives, exploratory, descriptive, and explanatory research methods are used to obtain research data.
 The following is an explanation of the method.

 Explorative Research

 Exploratory research is research by collecting data through interviews, observation, and literature review.
-The aim of this research is to develop a basis for topics that are new or unknown to people.
+This research aims to develop a basis for topics that are new or unknown to people.
 This study examines the relationship between social and physical symptoms to obtain a quality hypothesis.

 Descriptive Research

 Descriptive research is further research according to exploratory research.
-The purpose of this study is to reveal cases of the geosphere that are in accordance with the facts.
+The purpose of this study is to reveal cases of the geosphere that are following the facts.
 The results of descriptive research are in the form of schematic descriptions or systematic flow in solving research cases.

 Explanative Research